Need a special offer?Find out if your project fits.

 This guide will help you migrate from WebDataRocks to Flexmonster in your project.

-The migration process is simple.
-Flexmonster is embedded in a JavaScript application similarly to WebDataRocks.
-In addition, the code you’ve created around the WebDataRocks component will require only minor changes.
+The migration process is simple: Flexmonster is embedded in a JavaScript application similarly to WebDataRocks, so the code you’ve created around the WebDataRocks component will require only minor changes.

 If you are using a front-end framework, see how to migrate from WebDataRocks in a framework of your choice:

-All the possible ways of getting Flexmonster are described here: Get Flexmonster.
+All possible ways to include Flexmonster in your project are described here: Get Flexmonster.

 Step 2.
 Import flexmonster.js